Centrosome cycle: Centriole synthesis

 Centrioles are generated in new daughter cells through duplication of pre-existing centrioles in the mother cells.
 Each daughter cell inherits two centrioles (one centrosome) surrounded by pericentriolar material as a result of cell division.
 However, the two centrioles are of different ages.
 This is because one centriole originates from the mother cell while the other is replicated from the mother centriole during the cell cycle.

 It is possible to distinguish between the two preexisting centrioles because the mother and daughter centriole differ in both shape and function.

 For example, the mother centriole can nucleate and organize microtubules, whereas the daughter centriole can only nucleate.

 First, procentrioles begin to form near each preexisting centriole as the cell moves from the G1 phase to the S phase.
 During S and G2 phases of the cell cycle, the procentrioles elongate until they reach the length of the older mother and daughter centrioles.
-At this point, the daughter centriole which takes on characteristics of a mother centriole.
+At this point, the daughter centriole takes on the characteristics of a mother centriole.
 Once they reach full length, the new centriole and its mother centriole form a diplosome.
 A diplosome is a rigid complex formed by an orthogonal mother and newly formed centriole (now a daughter centriole) that aids in the processes of mitosis.
 As mitosis occurs, the distance between mother and daughter centriole increases until, congruent with anaphase, the diplosome breaks down and each centriole is surrounded by its own pericentriolar material.